-The Performance Assessment System looks at the importance Entities attach to their procurement activities through the expected deployment of qualified personnel to man their Procurement Units as well as putting out their procurement related information in such a form as to ensure the receipt of good responses from well-informed Providers.
+The Performance Assessment System looks at the importance Entities attach to their procurement activities through the expected deployment of qualified personnel to man their procurement units as well as putting out their procurement related information in such a form as to ensure good response from well-informed providers.
 It also checks if the contracts resulting from the procurement processes are properly managed.
-The PAS Report presents the national average scores of the procurement performance of all the Entities assessed.
-It brings out the strong points as well as the areas that need to be improved on to ensure that public procurement is carried out properly in Ghana.
+The PAS report presents the national average scores of the procurement performance of all the Entities assessed.
+It brings out the strong points as well as the areas that need to be improved to ensure that public procurement is carried out properly in Ghana.